5 EASY Ways – How To Cook Eggs In The Microwave

 5. Ensure the microwave is set to HIGH and cook for 30 seconds.

-6. Remove the container and check to see if the eggs need more cooking time.
+6. Remove the container and check to see if your eggs need more cooking time.
 At this point, the top of the mixture will probably appear wet or runny.
-If so, heat for another 15 seconds – check and repeat until the eggs are completely solid or appear cooked.
+If so, heat for another 15 seconds, check, and repeat until your eggs are completely solid or appear cooked.

 7. Place a slice of cheddar cheese over half of the omelet.

 8. Carefully fold the other half over the cheddar cheese, cushioning it in the middle.
-You may need to microwave for another 15 seconds to melt the cheese if the eggs have cooled down too much.
+You may need to microwave for another 15 seconds to melt the cheese if your microwave eggs have cooled down too much.

-We recommend using a rectangular container.
-This makes it easier to place the cheese on one side and flip half of the cooked egg on top to form a traditional style omelet.
+I recommend using a rectangular container.
+This makes it easier to place the cheese on one side and flip half of the cooked egg on top to form a Japanese-style omelet.

-There are other omelet variations, such as mixing all your ingredients together and microwaving in a mug or mason jar.
-Technically, this creation is more like a frittata, but still a tasty option!
+There are other omelet variations, such as mixing all your ingredients together and microwaving in a mason jar or mug.
+Technically, that creation is more like a frittata, but still a tasty option!

 Making scrambled eggs in the microwave is really simple.
-It will take you less than 2 minutes to complete this recipe – perfect for those who need a quick breakfast.
+It will take you less than 2 minutes to complete this recipe for those needing a quick breakfast.

 Ingredients: